GoldenHomer/DEV204xProgrammingWithCSharp/Module 3/readme.md

-using ref requires initialized variable.
+using ref requires initialized variable while using out does not.